CrLeCook/Milestone-Project-2/README.md

 I've found learning JavaScript very fun.
 It felt more like 'coding' then when I was learning HTML and CSS.
 I encountered a number of issues.
 Mainly typos in my code which then broke something else and took an age to realise why my code wasn't working as intended.

 ## What I'd do differently
 I'd have more of a plan.
+I'd have subject matter I find engaging from the onset.
 I made this project after being dissatisfied with my original idea and worked through most of the night on it. (coming off night-shifts helped!)

 Given more time I would make the health bars 'lose points' after each round, thinking in terms of game-logic this could be hard to implement but it definitely can be done.
 I would have also added more types, such as Rock, Electric, etc and expand the game past 3 options.